imanghafoori1/laravel-heyman/README.md

 HeyMan::whenYouUpdate(\App\User::class)->...
 HeyMan::whenYouDelete(\App\User::class)->...
 ```

+ Actually it refers to the moment when eloquent fires it's internal events like: (saving, deleting, creating, ...)

  #### Note that the saving model is passed to the Gate of callback in the next chain call. so for example you can check the ID of the model which is saving.